 We take applications during the first week of sessions one and two, and encourage students from all disciplines to apply.

-Applications for Session 1, 2021 will open in early February.
-To be contacted once applications open, please fill out our EOI form.
+To be contacted when our Session 2, 2021 applications open, please fill out our Expression of Interest form.

 Frequently Asked Questions